 The entire source codes used to perform this analysis have been provided as a supplementary material to this article.
 The source code is in R language and is also available online as an Rmarkdown file in https://github.com/MAnalytics/JGIS_Policing_COVID-19

-4. A Case Study of PFAs in England and Wales
+4. A Case Study of Pfas in England and Wales

-We present the case study of PFAs in England and Wales aimed at demonstrating the utility of our analytical framework.
+We present the case study of Pfas in England and Wales aimed at demonstrating the utility of our analytical framework.
 We complete our demonstration under the following headings, (a) Study area and Data exploration, (b) Data analysis and (c) Results.
 We now provide details as follows:

 4.1 Study area and Data exploration

 Our study area is the geographical areas of ‘England and Wales’ - a legal jurisdiction covering two of the four constituent countries of the United Kingdom.
-‘England and Wales’ comprises nine arbitrary policing regions, further subdivided into 43 police force areas (PFAs).
-The map in Figure 3 shows the spatial locations of the PFAs within their respective regions, shown in different colours.
-In our study, we consider 42 PFAs having merged ‘City of London’ and ‘London Metropolitan’ PFAs together due to their overlapping boundaries.
-It can be observed that the number of PFAs vary across the policing regions, with the ‘North East’ having the lowest number (three PFAs), while both ‘Eastern’ and the ‘South East’ regions have the highest number of PFAs, at six each.
-According to the Crime and Disorder Act of 1998 the PFAs are expected to work together to develop and implement strategies to protect their respective local communities.
+‘England and Wales’ comprises nine arbitrary policing regions, further subdivided into 43 police force areas (Pfas).
+The map in Figure 3 shows the spatial locations of the Pfas within their respective regions, shown in different colours.
+In our study, we consider 42 Pfas having merged ‘City of London’ and ‘London Metropolitan’ Pfas together due to their overlapping boundaries.
+It can be observed that the number of Pfas vary across the policing regions, with the ‘North East’ having the lowest number (three Pfas), while both ‘Eastern’ and the ‘South East’ regions have the highest number of Pfas, at six each.
+According to the Crime and Disorder Act of 1998 the Pfas are expected to work together to develop and implement strategies to protect their respective local communities.

 [INSERT FIGURE 3 HERE]

 Figure 3.
-Map showing boundaries of policing regions and police force areas (PFAs) across England and Wales.
-The bars show the relative volume of tweets (after cleaning) for each PFA over our study period (i.e. from October 20, 2020 to January 20, 2020 – 3 months).
+Map showing boundaries of policing regions and police force areas (Pfas) across England and Wales.
+The bars show the relative volume of tweets (after cleaning) for each Pfa over our study period (i.e. from October 20, 2020 to January 19, 2021 – 3 months).

-For this study, we downloaded the publicly available tweets relating to the police or policing from October 20, 2020 to January 20, 2020 (3 months).
+For this study, we downloaded the publicly available tweets relating to the police or policing from October 20, 2020 to January 19, 2021 (3 months).
 This time period covers the second and the third national COVID-19 lockdowns across the UK, and therefore, police had increased tasks during the study period.
 We carried out the data download twice a day (morning and night).
 Each time, the Twitter API retrieves tweets from the past 7 days to the current time (real-time).
 We focus only on tweets containing the specified police-related hashtags and/or keywords.
 This task is followed by data cleaning in which all duplicates and spurious texts, including the punctuations, hashtags, emojis and stop words, are eliminated.
 We also removed re-tweets, but retained the ‘replies’ (that contain the keywords).
-We then geocoded the tweets using our PFA-location lookup table, to achieve a geocoding accuracy of 92%.
-The stacked histograms in Figure 3 show the total volume of the tweets downloaded per PFA, with the red sub-bar and the percentage values (in red) showing the proportion of tweets containing pandemic-related hashtags or keywords.
-It is clear that the majority of PFAs have between 5–8% of tweets that focus on policing with respect to the COVID-19 pandemic.
-Dramatically different from these values are the proportions obtained from Staffordshire, Thames Valley, and North Wales PFAs with 42%, 47.4% and 40%, respectively.
-From the data exploration, it is unclear what factors are responsible for this sharp differences from the rest of the PFAs.
+We then geocoded the tweets using our Pfa-location lookup table, to achieve a geocoding accuracy of 92%.
+The stacked histograms in Figure 3 show the total volume of the tweets downloaded per Pfa, with the red sub-bar and the percentage values (in red) showing the proportion of tweets containing pandemic-related hashtags or keywords.
+It is clear that the majority of Pfas have between 5–8% of tweets that focus on policing with respect to the COVID-19 pandemic.
+Dramatically different from these values are the proportions obtained from Staffordshire, Thames Valley, and North Wales Pfas with 42%, 47.4% and 40%, respectively.
+From the data exploration, it is unclear what factors are responsible for this sharp differences from the rest of the Pfas.

 4.2 Data Analysis